MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-authoring-workspace.md

 Authoring is described in detail in the [Operations Manager Authoring Guide](https://social.technet.microsoft.com/wiki/contents/articles/15251.system-center-management-pack-authoring-guide.aspx).
 The sections below describe the different options in the Authoring workspace.

 ## Management Pack Templates
 *Management Pack Templates* allow you to create complete monitoring scenarios with minimal input.
 Once you complete a wizard, the management pack template creates monitors, rules, and even classes to implement the particular scenario.
-There is no requirement for you to understand the management pack elements that are created since you can continue to use the template to perform configuration.
+There's no requirement for you to understand the management pack elements that are created since you can continue to use the template to perform configuration.
 It will make any necessary modifications to the underlying elements.

 |Elements|Description|
 |-|-|